 I suggest learning about the doshas (body types with suggestions for most appropriate foods etc … we all have all the doshas in us so it’s not about cutting out your favorite foods…it’s about learning how to eat what you like in balance with everything else).

-Dry skin brushing is great before you take a bath and self-massage with oils is a deeply nuturing and astonishingly medicinal loving thing to do to our own bodies.
+Dry skin brushing is great before bathing (shower or bath) and self-massage with oils is a deeply nuturing and astonishingly medicinal loving thing to do to our own bodies.
 There are a lot of recommendations for mouth and dental care too, and again, for us this can be very helpful.
+It’s important to start slowly and carefully as when we are very sensitive these practices can be too much.
+They cause lymphatic movement and if our lymph is seriously overworked as it often is when we are ill this can be too much.

 I learned all this over a period of years and it’s impacted the way I live my life in every way.
 There are many other healthy and wonderful practices worth looking into.
 I don’t want to overwhelm.